- Depart London on an overnight scheduled flight, arriving in Bogota the following morning.

 - After a productive morning we have lunch at the ranger station, whose gardens attract a range of hummingbirds and so provide excellent photographic opportunities.
 We then stop at a bridge that spans the Otun River and scan for three sought-after water birds: torrent duck, white-capped dipper and torrent tyrannulet, before continuing to the mountain settlement of Manizales.

 - Rio Blanco Reserve, which protects pristine cloud forest, has a reputation as one of Colombia’s top birding sites, thanks to species that include masked saltator, white-capped tanager, mountain cacique, powerful woodpecker, golden-plumed parakeet, rusty-faced parrot, chestnut wood-quail, ocellated tapaculo, plushcap, red-hooded tanager, buff-breasted mountain-tanager and black-billed mountain-toucan.
-However, it is the opportunity to see a variety of antpittas that makes this a must-visit location - a single morning’s birding can result in no less than five species of this skulking family.
+However, it is the opportunity to see a variety of antpittas that makes this a must-visit location - a single morning’s birding can result in no fewer than five species of this skulking group.

 - We lunch at the reserve’s small guesthouse, where hummingbird feeders provide opportunities to photograph long-tailed sylph, tourmaline sunangel, Andean emerald and sparkling violetear, all of which are regular visitors.
 This keeps us busy in the early afternoon, when the forest is quiet.
 We stay on until after nightfall to try for nocturnal species that include various nightjars and owls.